itascaconsulting/cam/README.md

 ### Processing the results

 The results are all in the S3 bucket given by the configuration step in the "data/" subfolder.
-The results are in JSON format.
+The results are in JSON format and contain all the inputs and outputs.

 ### Cleaning up